PasanAbeysekara/portforlio/posts/hidden-cost-of-microservices.md

 * Integration tests across multiple services.
 * Staging environments that replicate production scale.

-Without discipline, microservices devolve into **distributed monoliths**—a system that combines the worst of both worlds.
+Without discipline, microservices devolve into **distributed monoliths** a system that combines the worst of both worlds.

 ---